rcarcamo-dot/PYTHON-SBI/README.md

 ### Output Files

 It is necessary to consider that the output files will depend on the command-line options and arguments the user determines while performing the analysis.
-All of them will be stored in the output directory selected by the user (-o or --output).
+All of them will be stored in the output directory selected by the user (-o or --output-directory).

 The following <b>arguments</b> are established:

-* <b> -i INDIR, --input INDIR </b>
+* <b> -i, --input-directory  </b>

   It must be a directory provided by the user which contains the inputs pairs (compressed format is also available <i>.tar.gz</i>).

-   <i>(default: True)</i>
+   <i>(default: None)</i>

-* <b> -o OUTDIR, --output OUTDIR</b>
+* <b> -o, --output-directory</b>

   This is a directory which will be created during the program, structured in other subdirectories.